-- I haven't bought a Vitamix primarily because I am not comfortable with the fact that the container is plastic.
+- Despite its cult following, I haven't bought a Vitamix primarily because I am not comfortable with the fact that the container is plastic.
 I have an old Waring Pro blender which came with a glass container that has been a loyal workhorse in my kitchen.
 It's not as powerful as a Vitamix, but for my purposes it works very well.
 I also own a Ninja, which uses this stainless steel cup attachment.
-Great for smoothies as it is super powerful!
+Great for smoothies, as it is super powerful!

 A GOOD SKILLET

 - Say no to teflon!
 Cast iron is a great alternative to toxic non-stick cookware.
 My Le Creuset skillet almost never gets put away, as I use it almost daily (eggs, pancakes, steak, caramelizing onions... etc.) .
 Lodge products are also great and retail at a (much) cheaper price, although you will have to work harder at seasoning it.